Learn / Guides / Website tracking guide

 1) There’s so much data it can be overwhelming: getting started with GA is fairly straightforward, but becoming an expert can be a full-time job (literally).

-2) It doesn’t tell you why users behave as they do: for example, you might learn that a landing page has low engagement from GA data, but you can only guess what’s causing it.
-That’s why you need to pair GA with user behavior analytics—to complete the picture and find out how users are really experiencing your site.
+2) GA doesn’t tell you why users behave as they do: for example, you might learn that a landing page has low engagement from GA data, but you can only guess what’s causing it.
+That’s why you need to pair GA with user behavior analytics to complete the picture and find out how users really experience your site.

 How to track user activity with behavior analytics